JGreenOS/JGreenOS/README.md

 - 🌱 Learning React
 - 👯 I’m looking to collaborate on anything digital badging.
 Works in progress at www.firstbadges.com
 - 💬 Ask me about FIRST Robotics : It inspires ME!
 - 📫 How to reach me: Email.
-But after work hours
+But after work hours because this is not my day job:  jsciteach@gmail.com
 - 😄 Pronouns: she / her  But I don't respond to "Hey Lady!".
 - ⚡ Fun fact: I am an educator; I like to teach logic and science and media and thinking.